jcqvisser/notes/src/pages/notes/set-up-semaphore-to-deploy-a-static-site-or-spa-to-s3.md

 ```

 #### Policy 2: Allow CloudFront Cache Invalidation

-CloudFront caches objects from S3 for a while, in order for deploys to have a more rapid effect one needs to invalidate the CloudFront  cache.
+CloudFront caches objects from S3 for a while, in order for deploys to have a more rapid effect the CloudFront cache needs to be invalidated.
+This policy allows users to create an _Invalidation_.

 - After selecting _Create policy_ from the IAM Policies page:
 - Set up a policy for the _CloudFront_ service which:
-	- allows the _CreateInvalidation_ action.
+	- Allows the _CreateInvalidation_ action.
-	- on the right CloudFront distribution (identified by ARN, this can be found from the CloudFront Dashboard for the distribution, it looks like this: `arn:aws:cloudfront::<some-value>:distribution/<distribution-id>`)
+	- Governs the right CloudFront distribution (identified by _ARN_ and _Account ID_, this can be found from the CloudFront Dashboard for the distribution, it looks like this: `arn:aws:cloudfront::<account-id>:distribution/<distribution-id>`)
-- Give this policy an easily identifiable name that links it to the project and a thorough description.
+- Give this policy an easily identifiable name.
+Consider something like `semaphore-<project-name>-cloudfront-invalidation`

 The JSON for this policy looks like:
 ```JSON